 All fellows will be expected to submit a review paper for publication with the guidance of their faculty mentor.
 In addition they will be required to complete at least one research project that is integrated into the research programs of the division.
 The fellows are expected not only to present their data at a national meeting, but also to prepare a manuscript for publication.

 Fellows are encouraged to identify a research mentor and to plan their research during the first year.
 During the second year, at least two months of research elective time are offered along with protected time during other rotations to achieve these goals.

 Basic Science Research

 The University of Maryland is home to a research group that is internationally recognized in basic nephrology research.
-Fellows in the research track have the opportunity to take advantage of this exceptional environment.
+Fellows have the opportunity to take advantage of this exceptional environment

 The goal of the basic science research program is to provide comprehensive training for a successful career as a physician-scientist in academic medicine through both basic science courses and laboratory research and experience in grant writing.